olivermaerz/WordpressAuth/README.md

 # WordpressAuth

-Module to use SimpleSAMLphp with a MySQL user database.
+Module to use SimpleSAMLphp with a Wordpress user database on MySQL/MariaDB.

 (PHP 5 >= 5.3, PHP 7)